twc-openstack/cirrus-designate-sink-handler/README.md

 will not create a record.
 If there is a single domain for the project (or tenant) then it will always be picked regardless of its description.

+## require_default_regex

+**Default**: False

+If this is set to False (the default) then when only a single domain is defined in a tenant, it will be used by the handler even if it doesn't match the `default_regex`.
+If this option is set to True, then all domains must match the `default_regex` or they will not be picked.
+This can be used to gradually roll out the handler's functionality to specific domains.

 ## format

 **Default**: `%(instance_name)s.%(domain)s`